-Sue: I’d forgotten how ****ing stupid this Doctor is.
+Sue: I’d forgotten how ****ing stupid this Doctor was.

-Romana arrives in the TARDIS, which scares the sphere off.
+Romana arrives in the TARDIS and the sphere buggers off.

 Sue: How the hell did she know where to find him?

-Tom Baker: Romana explained that K9 had traced the sphere after it had attacked the Professor.
+Tom Baker: Romana explained K9 had traced the sphere after it had attacked the Professor.

-Sue: I wish Tom Baker had been around to answer all my questions like this from the very beginning.
-Thanks for that.
+Sue: I wish Tom Baker had been around to answer all my questions from the very beginning.
+Thanks for that, Tom.

-Sue: He’s not a real angler.
-You can tell by the way he passed that line.
+Sue: He isn’t a real angler.
+You can tell by the way he passed his line.
 He’s never fished in his life before.

-Skagra’s sphere attaches itself to the faux-angler’s face.
+Skagra’s sphere attaches itself to the angler’s face.

 Sue: You’d try to punch it out of the way, surely?
 That was badly directed.

-The Doctor, Romana and Chris follow Skagra’s sphere to a field.
+The Doctor, Romana and Chris follow Skagra’s sphere to a nearby field.

-Sue: It reminds me of floating beach ball.
-I really hate beach balls.
+Sue: It reminds me of a floating beach ball.
+I hate beach balls.

-The Doctor walks into the hull of Skagra’s invisible spaceship.
+The Doctor walks straight into the hull of Skagra’s invisible spaceship.

-Sue: It would have been funnier if there were loads of unconscious cows dotted around the field.
+Sue: That would have been even funnier if there were loads of unconscious cows dotted around.

-Sue: What’s the point of an invisible spaceship if you are going to advertise its presence with a red carpet?
-Is the bad guy holding an awards ceremony?
+Sue: What’s the point of an invisible spaceship if you’re going to advertise its presence with a red carpet?
+Is the bad guy holding an awards ceremony or something?

 Skagra is back in his glad rags again.

 Sue: He’s dressed for the after party.
-Jesus, he’s even wearing a medallion.
+He’s even wearing a medallion!

-K9 and Chris Parsons are locked in the spaceship’s brig.
+K9 and Chris Parsons are taken to the spaceship’s brig.

-Sue: Why isn’t he asking K9 scientific questions to pass the time?
-He should be asking K9 questions about quantum physics and shit instead of moaning.
+Sue: Why doesn’t he ask K9 scientific questions to pass the time?
+He should be asking him questions about quantum physics instead of moaning.

-While Clare is exploring Chronotis’ empty office, she accidentally activates some hidden machinery.
+Clare explores Chronotis’ empty office and accidentally activates some hidden machinery.

-Sue: Oh, he’s got one of those computers that Sarah Jane has.
+Sue: Oh, he’s got one of those computers like Sarah Jane’s.

-Sue: I bet this room is a TARDIS.
-If it is, it’s a very clever idea.
+Sue: I bet this is a TARDIS.
+And if it is a TARDIS, that’s a very clever idea.

-The episode ends with Tom Baker summarising thus:
+The episode ends with Tom summing up.
+Again.

-Sue: Oh, what a shame.
-I bet that would have been a great cliffhanger.
+Sue: What a shame.
+I bet that would have been great.

-Nicol: My mother believes that Tom Baker must have been short of cash when he recorded these links.
-She can’t understand how a room full of old men could survive for so long without anything to eat.
-She also believes that the Think Tank sounds like something out of Dollhouse, whatever that is.
-My mother becomes increasingly annoyed by the number of names beginning with S, and when the monsters turn up, she doesn’t think they were worth the wait.
-And then, right at the end, she turns to Neil and screams: “Keffing hell!”
+Nicol: My mother thinks the monsters look like owls.
+She complains that there are too many gaps in this story, and they should watch the animated version instead.
+Neil refuses to budge.
+Mother is amused by the reference to an analogue spaceship.
+When the Professor reappears, she wants to know where Wee Willie Winkie has been all this time.
+At one point, she’s convinced the Professor regenerated into his own body, and even I know that would be silly.
+My mother then complained the gaps were covered up too quickly, and she doesn’t have enough time to visualise what she’s missing – it’s probably her age.
+She also believes Tom Baker must have been short of cash when he recorded these links, and she can’t understand how a room full of old men could survive for so long without anything to eat.
+She believes the Think Tank sounds like something out of Dollhouse, whatever that is.
+My mother then becomes increasingly annoyed by the number of names that begin with the letter S, and when the monsters turn up, she doesn’t think they’re worth the wait.
+Then, right at the end, she turns to Neil and screams, “Keffing hell!”

-The Doctor, Chris and K9 escape from the advancing Krarg.
+The Doctor, Chris and K9 escape the advancing Krarg.

 Sue: I don’t think much of the direction.
 That was a bit cack-handed.
 And Keff’s music sounds nothing like Dudley’s.
-This shouldn’t have been allowed.
+It shouldn’t have been allowed.

-Tom Baker plugs an exceptionally large gap in the narrative.
+Tom Baker then plugs an exceptionally large gap in the narrative.

 Sue: It’s becoming more and more difficult to keep up with what’s going on.
 Nice explosion, though.